enriqueforner/openuem-docs/docs/04-Console/13-profiles.md

 OpenUEM profiles allows you to group several configuration tasks that will be applied to your endoints by defining a desired state.

 Right now, you can install or uninstall packages with WinGet/Flatpak/Brew, manage registry keys, local users and local groups.
+Also you can run basic PowerShell scripts in Windows endpoints and basic shell scripts in Linux and MacOS endpoints.

 :::tip
 To reach the desired state [WinGet](https://github.com/microsoft/winget-dsc) is used for Windows endpoints and [Ansible](https://docs.ansible.com/) is used for Linux and MacOS endpoints